jacohn/PacMan_Factory/readme.md

 ## About

  After a long day working in the factory, you come home, only to pass out while playing video games on the couch.
-You dream you are working in a factory, where your only job is to press a button that creates strange identical jaunty pacmen, who only desire to bounce around the walls at an alarming rate of speed.
+You dream you are working in a factory, where your only job is to press a button that creates strange identically jaunty pacmen, who only desire to bounce around the walls at an alarming rate of speed.

  ## Objective